 His “chunks” speak to:

-You cannot get lost in Jeffrey’s Summary.
+You cannot get lost in Andrew’s Summary.
 His copywriting is simply structured.

 It’s easy to scan with the eyes and speaks to what clients want to hear about most.
 It’s built for speed.